There are four key reasons why energy prices vary by region.

 Therefore, if you are seeing an increase in your energy bills, the largest single factor will be the wholesale cost of gas and electricity, followed by the cost of distributing it.
 However, energy companies in Britain are run as private corporations and can raise prices whenever they want.

 Electricity and gas bills in Britain vary between regions, even if you have the exact same circumstances and use the exact same amount of energy as another household.
-For instance, as far as prices between July and October 2023 are concerned, the most expensive average electricity bill will be found in London, while those in Yorkshire pay the least for electricity on average.
+For instance, as far as prices from August 2024 are concerned, the most expensive average electricity bill is found in London, while those in Yorkshire pay the least for electricity on average.

-The additional costs per region reflect the different network costs associated in that part of the country.
-If you feel like energy bills in your region are particularly high, it's worth knowing that the UK as a whole has the tenth most expensive energy bills.
+The additional costs per region reflect the different network costs associated with that part of the country.

 The typical household's electricity bills from around the country can differ from region to region.